AgeOfUltra/Profile-card-component/README.md

 ## My process
-This Static page is started with html division. while doing i have made a plan that my page containes the one main container with one fraction in column and two unequal fractions in rows direction , first is for the background image and second as usual for text section along with this plan i have followed the style guide [Style-guide](#style-guide)
+This Static page is started with html division. while doing i have made a plan that my page containes the one main container with three sub divisions, first is for the background image and avatar , second  is for the middle section and third for the last row which contain another sub divisions with flex along with this plan i have followed the style guide [Style-guide](#style-guide)